23-2-DSDN242/mddn242-parametric-design-panwung/README.md

   * `lineLength`   : length of the line
   * `lineRotation` : rotation of the line

 The overall project, in spite of a few hiccups trying to get the interpolation to work, went by very smoothly.
 This I believe was due to the pure simplicity of the letterforms I was producing.
+Some other minor issues cropped up due to centralizing everything inside of the Character class, such as editor.js being unable to draw anything, but issues like these were easily fixed.